This course is designed for people already employed in the building services industry and associated areas.

-Course units include Health, Safety & Welfare, Sustainable Construction, Mathematics, Science & Materials, Building Services Science and a number of mechanical engineering subjects related to the built environment.
+Course units include Health, Safety & Welfare, Sustainable Construction, Mathematics, Science & Materials, Building Services Science and a number of other mechanical and electrical engineering subjects related to building services engineering.

 All candidates are interviewed by the programme manager and should bring a reference from their employer and previous qualification certificates.

 Expected prior knowledge

 No prior knowledge is required although in reality candidates possess skills and experience from their working environment.

 Level 2 English Language e.g. GCSE English Language A*-C (B or above is preferred)

 Level 2 Mathematics e.g. GCSE Mathematics A*-C (B or above is preferred)